shubhamk1403/traffic-prediction-r/README.md

 # traffic-prediction-r
 A machine learning neural network model for prediction of traffic using R programming language.
+The neural network model is trained to predict traffic flow at a given link.

 # Dataset Information
 Highways Agency network journey time and traffic flow data